wklken/fetch/README.md

 - [ ] multiple cases in one file, like ginkgo?
 - [ ] how to: long-live / file download / static file
 - [ ] support retry
-- [ ] support latency assertion, less than/greater than, or between
 - [ ] support repeat, like run 5 times
 - [ ] support assert redirect
 - [ ] how to share the cookie between cases? claim? or default same dir